cfielder/K-corrections/README.md

 dust emission models, which can result in incorrect K-corrections for bands W2, W3, and W4.
 With this code WISE band K-corrections can still be determined.
 For an example of this in practice see e.g., Fielder et al. 2021.

-For those interested in just the original photometry and K-corrected results please refer to the Catalogs GitHub repository.
+For those interested in just the original photometry and K-corrected results please refer to the Catalogs folder.

 ## Description of Script
 **The calc_correction_fit() Function**